National Weather Service United States Department of Commerce

 • What: Thunderstorms bringing heavy rain

-• Where: Across the region, but primarily along/north of I-90
+• Where: Across the region

-• Timing: Periodically Friday afternoon through Monday afternoon
+• Timing: Periodically through this evening

 • Impacts: localized flooding.
 Ponding of water on roadways, storm sewers may backup.
 Mud and rock slides possible in hilly terrain.
 Rises on area rivers and streams